envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 The main question is if cert-manager has picked up on the Gateway.
 I.e., has it created a Certificate for it?
 The above `describe` contains an event from `cert-manager-gateway-shim` telling you of one such issue.
-Be aware that if you have a non-TLS listener in the Gateway, like we did, there will be events saying they are not eligible, which is of course expected.
+Be aware that if you have a non-TLS listener in the Gateway, like we did, there will be events saying it is not eligible, which is of course expected.

 Another option is looking at Deployment logs.
 The cert-manager logs are not very verbose by default, but setting the Helm value `global.logLevel` to 6 will enable all debug logs (the default is 2.)